-The simplest way to get started with Akka and Maven is to check out the Akka/Maven template project.
+The simplest way to get started with Akka and Maven is to check out the Typesafe Activator tutorial named Akka Main in Java.

 Since Akka is published to Maven Central (for versions since 2.1-M2), is it enough to add the Akka dependencies to the POM.
 For example, here is the dependency for akka-actor: